A well-kept secret amongst enthusiastic drinkers, these hidden bars in Singapore aren't hard to find if you know where to look!

 9. Junior The Pocket Bar

 Having moved to the Ann Siang Hill enclave, this pocket bar sports a bigger space while still retaining its nondescript, speakeasy demeanour.
-It also boasts a rotating drinks menu, which means you can now swig on Chinese New Year-inspired tipples like Rolling for Prosperity, made with Remy Martin VSOP, pineapple and spiced brown butter rum.
-Don’t forget to pair these festive drinks with substantial bar bites like the orange chicken and junior meatballs.
+It also boasts a rotating drinks menu, so you’ll be in for a surprise every time you visit during different festive periods.

 Junior The Pocket Bar, 6 Ann Siang Hill, Singapore 069787